 Some other fun ways to use this practice sheet are:

-1. Using a clear sheet protector & Vis a Vis marker.
+1. Use a clear sheet protector & and a Vis marker.

 3. Have a pair of students swap cards and be the teacher.
 The students can quiz each other to check for understanding.